-LED Mode Description Power Solid green The router is powered on.
+LED Mode Description

+Power Solid green The router is powered on.

 No light The router is powered off.
-Solid yellow When powered on: the router is being loaded; when loaded: a malfunction of the router.

 Solid green The Internet connection is on.

 Internet Blinking green The WAN interface is active (upstream or downstream traffic).

-Solid yellow The Internet connection is off.
-Solid green WLAN Blinking green The router's WLAN is on.
-Blinking green The WLAN interface is active (upstream or downstream traffic).
+Solid green The router's WLAN is on.

+WLAN Blinking green The WLAN interface is active (upstream or downstream traffic).

 LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.

 Blinking green The LAN port is active (upstream or downstream traffic).